jsiig/parim-calendar-tt/README.md

 nice with GET + JSON body, I chose the POST path.
 * So, I haven't worked with TypeScript, React or Redux in over 6 months now.
 [This is the guide I used to get started again.](https://levelup.gitconnected.com/set-up-a-typescript-react-redux-project-35d65f14b869)
-* At the time of writing this README, I haven't added any tests or runtime PropTypes.
+* At the time of writing this README, I haven't added any runtime PropTypes.

 ## Potential future improvements
 * React router with browserHistory for back button navigation (might be a bad